99% of orders dispatched within 24hrs, delivery times may vary.

 Book Description

-Using natural materials in textile art is way of connecting a place directly with its artistic representation, but it also makes the artist tap into and observe the true rhythms of the natural world: the seasons, the weather and, in both of these, time.
+Using natural materials in textile art is way of connecting a place directly with its artistic representation, but it also makes the artist tap into and observe the true rhythms of the natural world: the seasons, the weather and time.
 Incorporating consciously foraged goods in art gently forces you to slow down, to take note of each season's bounty, and kindle or rekindle an awareness that we are all part of one big eco-system.

-Each technique forms one of many backbones in Caroline's large body of work, and she has carefully created a small project, based on her own artworks, after each newly introduced method, so you can put your new skills into practice.
-Throughout, Caroline stresses the importance of taking your time with each method and working organically, letting your foraged goods guide your design.
+Each technique forms one of many pillars of Caroline's large body of work, and she has carefully created eight projects, each introduced after a technique, so you can put your new skills into practice.
+Throughout, Caroline stresses the importance of taking your time and working organically, letting your foraged goods guide your design.
 This is an approach that not only encourages an intuitive creative process, but develops a more mindful, positive experience for the artist too.

 This is an enriching book on textile and natural art that celebrates the maker's relationship with art and the natural world.